cs60apa/Technical-interview/README.md

 # Technical-interview
-Create a three-web page using Frontend stack {js, html, Reactjs, css, tailwindcss and bootstrap}
+Create a WEBSITE with three page ONLY using Frontend stack {js, html, Reactjs, css, tailwindcss and bootstrap}

 # Pages needed
 - Home